Recipe of the Month

 February is Black History Month.
 Why do you think we’re celebrating in the teaching kitchen by making collards?
 (Allow time for answers.)
-Collards are very popular in the American south and a staple for the black community during the time of slavery.
+Collards are very popular in the American south and a staple for the black community.
 Collard greens and cornbread are considered soul food, and so today we will make them while learning about the Harlem Renaissance.
 The Harlem Renaissance was period of literary, artistic and intellectual enlightenment during the 1920’s and 30’s lead by many prominent black writes and artists, including Langston Hughes and Zora Neale Hurston, to name only a few.
 The Harlem Renaissance gave recognition to black culture, art, and literature, and paved the way to the Civil Rights Movement of the 1950’s and 60’s, which lead to desegregation and equal rights.

 While we cook we will listen to music from the Harlem Renaissance and while we eat we will read poem by Langston Hughes called “A Dream Deferred”.

 - Gather ingredients, place cutting boards and knives at each table, and pass out collards and onions for students to chop.

 - Make the cornbread ahead of time.
 You can have one class make the cornbread for the next class if you would like, or you can prepare it beforehand and warm in the oven while the collards are cooking.